nus-cs2103-AY2021S1/ip/docs/README.md

 Examples:
 * `/find submit`
 * `/find Arts`

 ### Delete a Task by index: `delete`
 Deletes a task by its number within the list.
-#### Usage
-Format: `/delete INDEX`
-* Deletes a task by its number within the list.
-* INDEX has to be the number of an existing task.

-Examples:
-* `/delete 1` - this would delete the first task on the list.
-* `/delete 3` - this would delete the third task on the list.

-### Delete a Task by index: `delete`
-Deletes a task by its number within the list.